-Pay-per-click advertising and sponsored ads basically lease your marketing visibility.
+With Law firm PPC advertising and sponsored ads, you’re renting your marketing visibility.
 The second you stop paying for Google Ads, that visibility disappears.
 SEO for lawyers is a long-term investment.
 The content written and backlinks acquired will have a long-lasting, organic impact.
 The investment your law firm makes today in order to get better search engine rankings will pay dividends well into the future.

 Consider your living situation.

 PPC with Google Ads is renting a place to stay.
 You immediately have a roof over your head, and renting often gets the job done quickly.